-By studying the human body’s physiology and anatomy, we will learn that it is divided into many cavities separated by membranes, that they not only compartmentalize our bodily fluids and organs but also protect them.
+By studying the human body’s anatomy and physiology, we will learn that it is divided into many cavities separated by membranes, that they not only compartmentalize our bodily fluids and organs but also protect them.
 The two largest cavities are the dorsal cavity and ventral cavity.

 The Dorsal cavity involves the spinal cavities and the cranial cavities.
 It also contains nerve plexus and a single nerve that exits the spinal column.
 This cavity is filled with fluid that houses and surrounds our spinal cord and the brain.
 But, this fluid is completely separated from the bloodstream, also known as the blood-brain barrier.